Research Highlights

 Reference:

-Multiple Tropical Cyclone Events under Climate Change: Mechanisms, Projections, and the Deterministic-Probabilistic Model
+Multiple Tropical Cyclone Events under Climate Change: Mechanisms, Projections, and the Probabilistic Modeling

 A satellite image of MTCE, taken on September 14, 2022, from digital-typhoon